DeependraD/tex-for-beauty/README.md

 ```
 latex -output-format=pdf Deependra_Cover.tex
 ```
-__Note that document class is letter not the default article document__
+__Note that document class is letter, not the default article document.__